 Full Spectrum Con’s

-- Might fail drug test.
+- Might fail drug test with repeated use.

 - Maintains much of the entourage effect.

 - Has much the same properties of full spectrum.